-You should map all memory ranges used by your programs before loading programs into memory, unless those ranges are in RAM hardware within your target system; the default, unless otherwise specified.
+You should map all memory ranges used by your programs before loading programs into memory.

-Up to 8 ranges of memory can be mapped in an HP 64782 Emulator product, and up to 12 memory ranges can be mapped in the HP 64749 Emulator product.
-The resolution of mapped ranges is 256 bytes (that is, the memory ranges must begin on 256-byte boundaries and must be at least 256 bytes in length).
+Up to eight ranges of memory can be mapped, and the resolution of mapped ranges is 256 bytes (that is, the memory ranges must begin on 256-byte boundaries and must be at least 256 bytes in length).

-The emulator probe provides two slots for emulation memory modules.
-The amount of emulation memory that can be mapped depends on the number and size of memory modules installed in those slots.
+The emulator provides two slots for emulation memory modules.
+The amount of emulation memory that can be mapped depends on the number, and size, of memory modules installed.

-It is only necessary to specify function codes when mapping overlapping address ranges for different memory spaces.
-When mapping overlapping ranges, you can only select function codes that have not already been selected for previously mapped ranges.
+It's only necessary to specify function codes when mapping overlapping address ranges for different memory spaces.
+When mapping overlapping ranges, you can only select function codes that haven't already been selected for previously mapped ranges.